AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 ![The import details page showing the [!UICONTROL Package name] dropdown selection](../images/ui/sandbox-tooling/import-package-to-sandbox.png)

 The [!UICONTROL Package object and dependencies] page provides a list of all assets included in this package.
 The system automatically detects dependent objects that are required for successfully importing selected parent objects.
+Any missing attributes are displayed at the top of the page.
+Select **[!UICONTROL View details]** for a more detailed breakdown.

-![The [!UICONTROL Package object and dependencies] page shows a list of assets included in the package.](../images/ui/sandbox-tooling/package-objects-and-dependencies.png)
+![The [!UICONTROL Package object and dependencies] page shows missing attributes.](../images/ui/sandbox-tooling/missing-attributes.png)

 >[!NOTE]
 >
 >Dependent objects can be replaced with existing ones in the target sandbox, which allows you to reuse existing objects rather than creating a new version.
 For example, when you import a package including schemas, you can reuse existing custom field group and identity namespaces in the target sandbox.
 Alternatively, when you import a package including Journeys, you can reuse existing segments in the target sandbox.

 To use an existing object, select the pencil icon beside the dependent object.

+![The [!UICONTROL Package object and dependencies] page shows a list of assets included in the package.](../images/ui/sandbox-tooling/package-objects-and-dependencies.png)

 The options to create new or use existing are displayed.
 Select **[!UICONTROL Use existing]**.

 ![The [!UICONTROL Package object and dependencies] page showing dependent object options [!UICONTROL Create new] and [!UICONTROL Use existing].](../images/ui/sandbox-tooling/use-existing-object.png)